yuti-gao/yuti-gao.github.io/_posts/2022-01-07-Genome Assembly 101.md

 Paired End Mode:
 java -jar <path to trimmomatic.jar> PE [-threads <threads] [-phred33 | -phred64] [-trimlog <logFile>] <input 1> <input 2> <paired output 1> <unpaired output 1> <paired output 2> <unpaired output 2> <step 1> ...

-如果你想知道这串命令对你的数据做了什么，
+What does these command lines do?

-> Trimmomatic is a fast, multithreaded command line tool that can be used to trim and cropIllumina (FASTQ) data as well as to remove adapters.  adapter 简要理解就是测序公司为了测序人为加进去的一段DNA序列，就像是钓鱼的时候需要用一条虫先当诱饵。现在我们需要把它从我们的基因组里去掉。
+> Trimmomatic is a fast, multithreaded command line tool that can be used to trim and cropIllumina (FASTQ) data as well as to remove adapters.  adapter is a short piece of sequence that sequencing company add during sequencing, like the fishing bait.
+Now we need to remove it from the genomic data we get.

 > The paired end mode will maintain correspondence of read pairs and also use the additional
 > information contained in paired reads to better find adapter or PCR primer fragments
-> introduced by the library preparation proces
+> introduced by the library preparation process

 > phred + 33 or phred + 64 是quality scores, depending on the Illumina pipeline used

-e.g.

 ```bash
 genomics2021@ruderalis:~/student_folders/nolan_kane$ cat command.txt